 To be accepted as a candidate for a B.A. in Music, the student must audition successfully no later than the end of the fourth semester.
 Music majors must earn a GPA of 2.0 or higher in all music courses required for their music degree.
 Music Education majors must maintain a GPA of 2.7 or higher to be eligible for the music education program.
-For each semester a full-time student is enrolled in the music program, a passing grade must be earned in MUS 0710 (Concert Attendance).
+All students seeking a music degree must complete six (6) semesters of MUS 0710 (Concert Attendance) prior to graduation, music minors must complete four (4) semesters of MUS 0710 (Concert Attendance) prior to graduation.